shreyasvankhede/TacTiQ-Tactical_Gaming_Companion/README.md

 TacTiQ is a seamless, real-time gaming overlay that acts as your personal AI co-pilot.
 Powered by the **Google Gemini Vision API**, it captures your live gameplay, analyzes your current situation (locations, bosses, builds), and provides instant tactical advice and context-aware YouTube guides — all without breaking your game's immersion.

-> ⚠️ Replace the image below with your actual screenshot

 Input image:
 <img width="1920" height="1080" alt="Screenshot 2026-03-26 203304" src="https://github.com/user-attachments/assets/dd4b2d5b-7669-4573-ad45-245d5790c1d6" />